openvinotoolkit/openvino/samples/python/classification_sample_async/README.md

 omz_downloader --name alexnet
 ```

-3. If a model is not in the OpenVINO IR or ONNX format, it must be converted with the Model Converter:
+3. If a model is not in the OpenVINO IR or ONNX format, it must be converted with Model Converter:

 ```
 omz_converter --name alexnet